 Fraser syndrome can be fatal with only 60 percent of children diagnosed with the genetic disorder surviving beyond their first birthday.

 The Amber Trust support Poppy through its Little Amber scheme, which provides music sessions for children in the early years and their families.
 And Shea believes now is the right time to give something back to a cause that may have cost him more than a few sleepless nights.

 “Poppy absolutely loves music.
 She’s always playing games with music.
-You can play her a short tune and she’ll play it back to you,” said Andy, who has already raised more than £700 but is hoping for more.
+You can play her a short tune and she’ll play it back to you,” said Andy, who has already raised more than £700 so far but is hoping for more.

 “Amber pay for her music sessions and bought her a keyboard that she is always playing.
 If I forget to switch it off when she goes to bed, she’ll just wake up and start playing.
 That could be in the middle of the night or at 4am.
 Because she is blind, she doesn’t know the difference between night and daytime.